longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 ------

 ### What is the importance of version code and version name attributes in manifest file?
 It tells your applications version number and name.
 It will be used when you want to update your app in google play store.
-Version no and name will be useful when you upload some application to play store and wanted to update it.
+Version number and name will be useful when you upload some application to play store and wanted to update it.
 When you are upgrading your application then you can increment the version number so that users of your application will get notification on their phones about the latest updates available.

 ------